ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 ## General

+### Motors are hitting a hard limit in an unexpected place
+This implies that the controller has lost it's positions.
+The best thing to here is to rehome the axis.
+This can be done by selecting the offending motor in the table of motors and pressing the home button.

 ### Position needs to be restored

 Positions of the motor can be restored/set without setting an offset.
 These can be needed if the motor power cycles for example on a power cut.
 The recommendation is to do a home if possible but if not the position can be set without this.